claire-manassanan/medallion-s3-redshift/README.md

 You can submit the job either manually submitting in the cluster or using steps from EMR.
 But in this project, we will manually submit.
 2 ways to do it is:
-1. create and empty file by type
+1. create and empty file by typing
 ```bash
 nano run.py
 ```